yograterol/flask-bundle-system/README.md

 Use
 ===
-In the blueprint files or modules files.
+In the blueprint files or modules files:

 ```
 from flask import Blueprint